Is It Safe To Take Bactrim While Breastfeeding?

 3. How long do antibiotics remain in breast milk?

 Different antibiotics pass into the breast milk in different amounts.
 Therefore, not all antibiotics are safe during breastfeeding (7).
 Doctors usually prescribe medications that pass into the milk at low levels and do not adversely affect the infants.
-So, it is important to consult your doctor before taking any antibiotics during breastfeeding.
+So, it is important to consult your doctor before taking any antibiotics while pregnant or during breastfeeding.

 4. Are there any foods I avoid while taking Bactrim?